Belgium: Fine arts

 The vocal music of the Franco-Flemish School developed in the southern part of the Low Countries and was an important contribution to Renaissance culture.
 In the 19th and 20th centuries, there was an emergence of major violinists, such as Henri Vieuxtemps, Eugène Ysaÿe and Arthur Grumiaux, while Adolphe Sax invented the saxophone in 1846.
 The composer César Franck was born in Liège in 1822.
 Contemporary popular music in Belgium is also of repute.
 Jazz musicians Django Reinhardt and Toots Thielemans and singer Jacques Brel have achieved global fame.
 Nowadays, singer Stromae has been a musical revelation in Europe and beyond, having great success.
 In rock/pop music, Telex, Front 242, K's Choice, Hooverphonic, Zap Mama, Soulwax and dEUS are well known.
 In the heavy metal scene, bands like Machiavel, Channel Zero and Enthroned have a worldwide fan-base.

 Belgium has produced several well-known authors, including the poets Emile Verhaeren, Guido Gezelle, Robert Goffin and novelists Hendrik Conscience, Stijn Streuvels, Georges Simenon, Suzanne Lilar, Hugo Claus and Amélie Nothomb.
-The poet and playwright Maurice Maeterlinck won the Nobel Prize in literature in 1911.
+The poet and playwright Maurice Maeterlinck won the Nobel Prize in Literature in 1911.
 The Adventures of Tintin by Hergé is the best known of Franco-Belgian comics, but many other major authors, including Peyo (The Smurfs), André Franquin (Gaston Lagaffe), Dupa (Cubitus), Morris (Lucky Luke), Greg (Achille Talon), Lambil (Les Tuniques Bleues), Edgar P. Jacobs and Willy Vandersteen brought the Belgian cartoon strip industry a worldwide fame.
 Additionally, famous crime author Agatha Christie created the character Hercule Poirot, a Belgian detective, who has served as a protagonist in a number of her acclaimed mystery novels.

 Belgian cinema has brought a number of mainly Flemish novels to life on-screen.
-Other Belgian directors include André Delvaux, Stijn Coninx, Luc and Jean-Pierre Dardenne; well-known actors include Jean-Claude Van Damme, Jan Decleir and Marie Gillain; and successful films include Bullhead, Man Bites Dog and The Alzheimer Affair.
+Belgian directors include André Delvaux, Stijn Coninx, Luc and Jean-Pierre Dardenne; well-known actors include Jean-Claude Van Damme, Jan Decleir and Marie Gillain; and successful films include Bullhead, Man Bites Dog and The Alzheimer Affair.

 Belgium is also home to a number of successful fashion designers :Category:Belgian fashion designers.